awsdocs/aws-cdk-guide/v2/use_cfn_template.md

 # Import or migrate an existing AWS CloudFormation template<a name="use_cfn_template"></a>

 The [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.cloudformation_include-readme.html](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.cloudformation_include-readme.html) construct converts the resources in an imported AWS CloudFormation template to AWS CDK L1 constructs\.
-You can work with these in your app just as if they were defined in AWS CDK code, even using them within higher\-level AWS CDK constructs, letting you use \(for example\) the L2 permission grant methods with the resources they define\.
+You can work with these in your app in the same way that you would if they were defined in AWS CDK code\.
+You can use these L1 constructs within higher\-level AWS CDK constructs\.
+For example, this can let you use the L2 permission grant methods with the resources they define\.

 This construct essentially adds an AWS CDK API wrapper to any resource in the template\.
-You can use this capability to migrate your existing AWS CloudFormation templates to the AWS CDK a piece at a time in order to take advantage of the AWS CDK's convenient higher\-level abstractions, or just to vend your AWS CloudFormation templates to AWS CDK developers by providing an AWS CDK construct API\.
+Use this capability to migrate your existing AWS CloudFormation templates to the AWS CDK a piece at a time\.
+This way, you can take advantage of the AWS CDK's convenient higher\-level abstractions\.
+You can also use this feature to vend your AWS CloudFormation templates to AWS CDK developers by providing an AWS CDK construct API\.

 **Note**
 AWS CDK v1 also included [https://docs.aws.amazon.com/cdk/api/latest/docs/aws-cdk-lib.CfnInclude.html](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-cdk-lib.CfnInclude.html), which was previously used for the same general purpose\.
 However, it lacks much of the functionality of `cloudformation-include.CfnInclude`\.

-## Importing an AWS CloudFormation template<a name="w322aac31b9b9"></a>
+## Importing an AWS CloudFormation template<a name="w322aac33b9b9"></a>

- Here is a simple AWS CloudFormation template we'll use for the examples in this topic\.
+ Here is a simple AWS CloudFormation template to use for the examples in this topic\.
 Save it as `my-template.json`\.
-After you've tried these examples with the provided template, you might explore further using a template for an actual stack you've already deployed, which you can obtain from the AWS CloudFormation console\.
+After you've tried these examples with the provided template, you might explore further using a template for an actual stack you've already deployed\.
+You can get this template from the AWS CloudFormation console\.

 **Tip**
 You can use either a JSON or YAML template\.
 We recommend JSON if available, since YAML parsers can vary slightly in what they accept\.